Your Guide to a Fall Color Wine Tour

 - Pack a picnic.
 It’s important to eat and drink water throughout your wine tour.
 For a fun experience, pack a cooler with cheese, fruit, crackers, and bite-sized appetizers or sandwiches.
 Many of the wineries have picnic tables or areas outside where you can stop and enjoy your snack along the route.
 There are also markets and farm stands scattered throughout the peninsulas to pick-up snacks along the way.

 - Be patient.
-“Be respectful of other tasters and wait patiently if there’s a crowd,” says Chaning at Forty-Five North Vineyard & Winery.
+“Be respectful of other tasters and wait patiently if there’s a crowd,” good advice from Forty-Five North Vineyard & Winery.
 When you’re traveling as a group, this is especially important since you may have to break into smaller groups or taste in shifts.

 We’ve been on several group wine trips and completely agree with Kyle from Riverside Canoes, who says, “My best wine tasting tip is to go tasting with your closest friends.
 The wine always tastes better!”